 Partners should have a discussion with the parents or carers; and with the children and young people where appropriate, before making any request for support to ensure that they are aware of any worries or concerns that you have and to be given the opportunity to discuss solutions with you.
 This should inform your decision as to whether to complete a Single Request for Support Form or whether there are alternative sources of support available that might be more suitable.

 The parent/guardian’s agreement to engage with Kent Children’s Social Work and Early Help teams should be sought before discussing a ‘Request for Support’ about them with other agencies, unless this may itself place a child at risk of significant harm.
 A completed copy of the form should be shared with the family and the family should be aware that the Request for Support Form will be used to determine the most appropriate advice and support for the them, and for the planning and evaluation of this support.
-Please see the guidance on Completion of the Form - Section 2: Family Agreement to Engage with Services (PDF, 159.5 KB).
+Please see the guidance on Children's Portal user guidance (PDF, 418.0 KB).

 If completing the form, it is important that partners provide all the relevant information.
 The quality of the information received will enable the Front Door team to direct the request to the most appropriate service where the criteria is met - an Early Help Unit or Children’s Social Work Team.